Playwright Nilo Cruz sat down for a candid chat about his original play Two Sisters and a Piano, one of four productions in our 2022/23 Season.

 ABOUT TWO SISTERS AND A PIANO

 Although trapped under house arrest, novelist Maria Celia and her sister Sofia can still hear the rumors of shifting global politics growing in 1990s Havana.
 As they await changes for Cuba as well as changes to their situation, it’s uncertain whether freedom will come through government regime change, Maria Celia’s far-off husband, or the charismatic military officer who has begun insinuating himself into the sisters’ lives.
-A passionate tale of revolution, art, and manipulation written by Pulitzer Prize winner Nilo Cruz (Anna in the Tropics).
+A passionate tale of revolution, art and dreams written by Pulitzer Prize winner Nilo Cruz (Anna in the Tropics).